ShyamkrishnanNair/e-commerce-react/README.md

 ## Academic Context

-This project holds special significance as it was a key milestone during my journey through the Full Stack Web Development course at Suven Consultants & Technology Pvt.
-Ltd, Mumbai.
+This project holds special significance as it was a key milestone during my journey through the Full Stack Web Development course at Suven Consultants and Technology Pvt.
+Ltd., Mumbai.
 Undertaking this project marked a pivotal moment where theoretical concepts metamorphosed into tangible skills and expertise.
 Under the mentorship of seasoned professionals, I navigated the complexities of frontend and backend development, mastering tools like React, Redux, Strapi, and more.
 I delved deep into various technologies, frameworks, and methodologies that shape the digital landscape.

 ## Features